xXShaneXx/C-/StlLibrary.md

     }
 }
 Explanation:

-std::transform applies a function to each element of the input container (people) and stores the transformed result in the after_raise container.
+std::transform applies the transformation (raising salary by 10%) to each element and stores the result in a new container.
-3. Iterators
+Iterators
-Iterators are used to traverse through containers.
-They provide a way to access and manipulate container elements without exposing the underlying data structure.
+Iterators are used to traverse containers.
+They provide a uniform interface for accessing elements regardless of the underlying container type.
+The three main types of iterators are:

-Types of Iterators:
-Forward Iterator: Can only move forward through the container.
+Forward Iterator: Can move forward through a container.
-Bidirectional Iterator: Can move both forward and backward.
+Bidirectional Iterator: Can move forward and backward.
-Random Access Iterator: Allows access to elements at any position (like a pointer), and supports operations like addition and subtraction.
+Random Access Iterator: Allows direct access to elements via index-like operations.
-Each type of iterator is associated with the container type.
-For example, std::vector and std::deque provide random access iterators, while std::list provides bidirectional iterators.

 Conclusion
-The C++ STL offers a comprehensive set of tools that enable efficient and clean programming.
-By understanding the different containers, algorithms, and iterators available, you can write more efficient and maintainable C++ code.
+The C++ STL provides powerful and efficient tools that help streamline the development process.
+By using containers, algorithms, and iterators, you can write clean, reusable, and efficient C++ code.